 Can you grow vegetables without fertilizer?

-Yes, for sure.
-However, unless you’re certain that the soil is rich in all the necessary nutrients that vegetables need, then I highly recommend using fertilizer.
+Yes, you can grow vegetables without fertilizer.
+However, unless you’re certain that the soil is rich in all the necessary nutrients that they need, then you’re going to want to feed them.

 Most types of veggies are heavy feeders, and will use up the nutrients in the soil fairly quickly.